esnet/iperf/README.md

 * On OpenBSD, the server seems to require a "-4" argument, implying that it can only be used with IPv4.

+* When specifying the TCP buffer size using the "-w" flag on Linux, Linux doubles the value you pass in.
+(You can see this using iperf3's debug flag).
+But then the CWND does not actually ramp up to the doubled value, but only to about 75% of the doubled value.
+This appears to be by design.